Serverless database computing using Azure Cosmos DB and Azure Functions

 Azure Cosmos DB and Azure Functions enable you to integrate your databases and serverless apps in the following ways:

-- Create an event-driven Azure Cosmos DB trigger in an Azure Function.
-This trigger relies on change feed streams to monitor your Azure Cosmos DB container for changes.
+- Create an event-driven Azure Functions trigger for Cosmos DB.
+This trigger relies on change feed streams to monitor your Azure Cosmos container for changes.
 When any changes are made to a container, the change feed stream is sent to the trigger, which invokes the Azure Function.

-- Alternatively, bind an Azure Function to an Azure Cosmos DB container using an input binding.
+- Alternatively, bind an Azure Function to an Azure Cosmos container using an input binding.
 Input bindings read data from a container when a function executes.

-- Bind a function to an Azure Cosmos DB container using an output binding.
+- Bind a function to an Azure Cosmos container using an output binding.
 Output bindings write data to a container when a function completes.

 The following diagram illustrates each of these three integrations:

-The Azure Cosmos DB trigger, input binding, and output binding can be used in the following combinations:
+The Azure Functions trigger, input binding, and output binding for Azure Cosmos DB can be used in the following combinations:

-- An Azure Cosmos DB trigger can be used with an output binding to a different Azure Cosmos DB container.
+- An Azure Functions trigger for Cosmos DB can be used with an output binding to a different Azure Cosmos container.
 After a function performs an action on an item in the change feed you can write it to another container (writing it to the same container it came from would effectively create a recursive loop).
-Or, you can use an Azure Cosmos DB trigger to effectively migrate all changed items from one container to a different container, with the use of an output binding.
+Or, you can use an Azure Functions trigger for Cosmos DB to effectively migrate all changed items from one container to a different container, with the use of an output binding.

 - Input bindings and output bindings for Azure Cosmos DB can be used in the same Azure Function.
 This works well in cases when you want to find certain data with the input binding, modify it in the Azure Function, and then save it to the same container or a different container, after the modification.